shreyT19/git-flow/README.md

 - [ ] Fetch Project by id and show in detail page
 - [ ] Show something different on the dashboard page
 - [ ] Make app feel smoother/Add attention to detail
+- [ ] Replace the ai chat modal with a sidepanel, also add validations before submitting the form

 ## Config Settings